 Take the outer circle of this challenging scenic unpaved trail for 3 miles, or really get your heart pumping by completing the full 8 miles.
 The trail begins at the east side of the Pipestem Dam, south of the office.

-This is the trail used in several of the races in the R.M.
-Stoudt Off-Road Festival in June, an event featuring the Pipestem XTERRA triathlon.
+This is the trail used in several of the races in the area including the Gear Grinder Mountian Bike Race.

 If you are looking for a beautiful view over the Jamestown Reservoir and don’t mind a challenge, this trail is for you.
 Unpaved and 3.5 miles, you can access this trail near the public beach near Lakeside Marina or at Joos Grove.